Nausea and Vomiting in Pregnancy

 Nausea and vomiting can happen any time of day.
 These symptoms usually start before the 9th week of pregnancy, and end by the 14th week (second trimester).
 Some women can have nausea and vomiting for a longer time.
-These symptoms can affect some women throughout the entire pregnancy.
-Nausea and vomiting do not harm your baby.
 These symptoms can make it hard for you to do your daily activities.

 Return to the emergency department if:

-- You feel too weak or dizzy to stand up.
+- You are dizzy or lightheaded when you stand up.

-- You see blood in your vomit or bowel movements.
+- You see blood or material that looks like coffee grounds in your vomit.

 - You vomit more than 4 times in 1 day.